Blog

 Why are flexible coworking contracts becoming more popular?

-There are two primary reasons why we are seeing coworking contracts increase in popularity: challenges with traditional lease agreements and changes in the market due to COVID-19.
+There are two primary reasons why we are seeing flexible coworking contracts like management agreements increase in popularity.

-• There’s a high upfront cost: the cost of the buildout of your coworking space can be massive – not to mention the cost to restore it back to its original state once the lease ends.
+1. There’s a high upfront cost: the cost of building out a coworking space can be massive – not to mention the cost to restore it back to its original state once the lease ends.
+This is sometimes partially covered through a tenant improvement (TI) allowance, though it rarely covers the full amount.

-• Operators are inexperienced in asset management: managing a commercial building has a multitude of challenges that operators aren’t prepared to deal with.
-Their expertise often lies in operating a business, not a space.
+3. Operators are inexperienced in asset management: managing a commercial building has a lot of challenges that operators aren’t prepared to deal with.
+Their expertise often lies in operating a business, not managing a physical asset.

-A flexible coworking contract like a management agreement removes these challenges, while creating a mutually beneficial agreement for both parties.
+Flexible coworking contracts like management agreements remove these challenges while creating a mutually beneficial agreement for both parties.

 This article from Hive Life is a great resource for understanding the challenges with traditional lease agreements and how management agreements aim to solve them.